baehyunsol/Sodigy/README.md

 ### Integers

 Sodigy uses arbitrary-width integers.
+There's no integer overflow in Sodigy.

 ### Ratio

 Sodigy doesn't use floating points, but rational numbers.
+It gives you much more precise results, but is more expensive.

 ### Enums